comit/sonoff-bridge/Hardware-Preparation.md

 The pictures show for both the EU version (top) and the US version (bottom) where to connect your FTDI cable (Gnd, TxD, RxD and 3.3V).
 The GPIO0 pin needs to be connected to Ground to put the Sonoff Touch in programming mode.

-Remember that during programming the Sonoff Touch is **NOT** connected to mains.

 ### Motor Clockwise/Anticlockwise

 <img alt="MotorCAC" src="https://github.com/arendst/arendst.github.io/blob/master/media/motorcac1.jpg" width="230" align="right" />
 This USB powered or external powered board provides one GPIO controlling two alternating relays with Normally Open (NO) and Normally Closed (NC) contacts.
 It can be used for changing directions of a connected motor.